cocos3d/cocos3d/README.md

 Cocos2D Version Compatibility
 -----------------------------

-Cocos3D under iOS and Android is compatible with `Cocos2D` `3.x` and `Cocos2D` `2.1`, for
+Cocos3D is compatible with `Cocos2D 3.2, 3.1, 3.0, 2.2` and `2.1`, when using programmable-pipeline
+OpenGL ES 2.0 under iOS and Android, or OpenGL under OSX.

-using programmable-pipeline OpenGL ES 2.0, and is compatible with `Cocos2D` `1.1`, for using fixed-pipeline OpenGL ES 1.1.
+Cocos3D is compatible with `Cocos2D 1.1`, when using fixed-pipeline OpenGL ES 1.1 under iOS and Android.

-Cocos3D under OSX is compatible with `Cocos2D` `3.x` and `Cocos2D` `2.1`, for using
-programmable-pipeline OpenGL.
-Cocos3D is not compatible with `Cocos2D` `1.1` under OSX.
+> **Note:** `Cocos3D 2.0` is not compatible with `Cocos2D 3.3` and above, as substantial changes
+> to integration design were made in `Cocos2D 3.3`.
+Development of `Cocos3D 3.0` is underway,
+> which will provide exciting new features, and compatibility with future versions of Cocos2D.
+> `Cocos3D 3.0` will not retain compatibility with versions of Cocos2D earlier than `Cocos2D 3.3`,
+> and will no longer support OpenGLES 1.1.

-At the time of this release, the current version of Cocos2D is `3.2.1`, and by default, the demo apps within the Cocos3D distribution are pre-configured to use that version.
+The demo apps within the Cocos3D distribution are pre-configured to use `Cocos2D 3.2.1`.
 To build and run the demo apps with a different version of Cocos2D, follow the steps described here:

-1. Run the `install-cocos3d.sh` script again and identify the new version of `Cocos2D` to be linked.
+1. Run the `install-cocos3d.sh` script again and identify the new version of Cocos2D to be linked.
-   Keep in mind that you must link `Cocos2D` `3.x` or `Cocos2D 2.1` if you want to use OpenGL ES 2.0 (iOS & Android) or OpenGL (OSX) with a programmable rendering pipeline, and you must link `Cocos2D 1.1` if you want to use OpenGL ES 1.1 (iOS & Android) with a fixed rendering pipeline.
+   Keep in mind that you must link `Cocos2D 2.1` or above if you want to use OpenGL ES 2.0 (iOS & Android) or OpenGL (OSX) with a programmable rendering pipeline, and you must link `Cocos2D 1.1` if you want to use OpenGL ES 1.1 (iOS & Android) with a fixed rendering pipeline.